mnboos/piki/README.md

 Then

-> Run dietpi-config, go into Display Options and activate RPi Camera and then reboot the device and try again.
+> Run `dietpi-config`, go into `Display Options` and activate RPi Camera and then reboot the device and try again.
 Source: https://dietpi.com/forum/t/want-to-connect-camera-module-3-to-raspberry-pi-3/19973